File information

 Support:

 I am always open for critic and suggestions.
-If you stumble upon a scene you do not like please give me the weather ID, the time of day and the location and I will be happy to adjust as long as the suggestions stays within the design pillars.
+If you stumble upon a scene you do not like please give me the weather ID, the time of day and the location (with additional Screenshots at best) and I will be happy to adjust as long as the suggestions stay within the design pillars.

 Big Thanks to: